 What Is Binary Code?

 Binary code is a language used in computers.
-It's based on the binary number system which only uses 0 and 1 as symbols to represent text, ASCII code, and Unicode characters.
+It's based on the binary number system, which uses just two symbols (0 and 1) to represent text, ASCII code, and Unicode characters.

 What Is the Binary Translator?

-This binary translator (also called an English to binary translator) is an online text converter that instantly transforms text to binary code and vice versa.
-Our binary converter handles not just basic ASCII code but also international characters through UTF-8 encoding.
+This English to Binary Translator is an online text converter that instantly converts text to binary code and vice versa.
+The translator also handles decimal, hexadecimal, and octal formats.

 - Standard ASCII numbers and characters (0-127)